na-cho-dev/demo_credit/README.md

   - Transfer funds to other users
 - **Transaction Handling**
   All wallet operations are tracked as transactions.
-- **Blacklist Integration**
-  Users on the Adjutor Karma blacklist cannot register.
 - **Error Handling**
   Custom error classes for robust error management.
 - **Database Migrations**